kahshiuhtang/orcanet-go/README.md

 $ exit
 ```

+#### File System:

+* There is a folder called <i>files</i>.
+This is where all the files that are available to the user is stored

+* Any file directly stored inside <i>files</i> folder is considered <i>uploaded</i> to the client.

+* Any file that has been requested by the user is stored in the <i>files/requested</i> folder.

+* Any file that is available to be requested for by anyone on the network is in <i>files/stored</i>.

+* Technically, you can import the files manually if you drag them inside the desired folder.
+There is currently no protection against this.

+* The <i>transactions</i> folder stores all of the transactions that have been processed and stored.

 #### Notes:

 * Files that are on the network should be in the files folder.
 This can be done manually or by using the CLI